Conditions of Community Hall Hire

 - Hirers are required to record the names of attendees who stay at the facility for 15 minutes or more

-- Hirers are responsible for ensuring appropriate physical distancing by keeping at least 1.5 metres between people at all times.
+- Hirers are recommended to observe appropriate physical distancing by keeping at least 1.5 metres between people as much as possible.

 - Hirers are responsible for regular cleaning of high contact points during and at the end of their booking (including kitchen surfaces)